Lost & Found (2016 American film): Plot summary

 He and Mark decide to crack it.
 They go to the beach at midnight, after Andy fights with a drunk Trent.
 Next day, Claire confesses that she likes Andy and they kiss.
 He gifts her a necklace and she in turn gives a chain with a key to Mark.
 Mark sees a lighthouse and informs Andy that he has cracked one of the clues.
 They search it and find another clue which lands them up in Bromans' house, where Alexander's possessions are stored.
 Claire helps them to get the key, pretending in front of her father.
 John is revealed to be behind the 9 people's death.
 Andy and Mark enter a secret room.
 They find a key and a device.
 When they go back home, they encounter drunk Trent.
 Andy finds out that Trent is his father and furiously leaves the house, leaving Mark behind.
-Trent calls for Jim and they set out to search for Andy.
+Trent calls for his brother Jim and they set out to search for Andy.

-Andy goes into the West Forest and discovers an underground passage which gets locked up.
+Andy goes into the West Forest and discovers an underground passage, but the opening closes behind him, locking him inside.
 Mark finds him with the help of a walkie-talkie.
 They unlock a door with Claire's key chain, which leads them to a gold mine.
 John follows them and points a gun at them.
-He also reveals that he was behind their grandfather's death.
-The mine leads to the sea full of currents.
-The door locks up, which can be opened by Mark's compass (which Trent gives him earlier).
-John pushes Mark into the sea and gets pushed by Andy.
+He also indicates that he was behind their grandfather's death, but claims it cannot be proven in court.
+The mine leads to an opening quite a ways above the sea, which is full of currents.
+The same opening closes behind the three of them, but can only be opened by Mark's compass (which Trent gave him earlier).
+John pushes Mark into the sea.
+But Trent grabs Mark and they both fall into the sea.
 Jim and Trent pull them onto their boat, while John dies.
-Claire leaves the island, while Trent and Andy, and the Waltons reconcile.
+Claire leaves the island, while Trent and Andy and the others, the island apparently restored to them, reconcile.